MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 ---
 # Make Remote Assist mobile calls with augmented reality supported devices

-Remote Assist mobile makes receiving expert help easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization.
+Remote Assist mobile makes conducting repairs and remote inspections easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization.
 Making calls with Remote Assist mobile is available in these three scenarios:
 1. A call between two Remote Assist mobile users
 2. A call between a Remote Assist mobile user and a Teams desktop user
 3. A call between a Remote Assist mobile user and a Teams mobile user